Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Baking steels come in a few different thicknesses.

-Thicker steel will hold more energy, meaning that it will cook faster, regulate oven temperatures better, and be better when you use it for cold purposes.
+Thicker steel will hold more energy, meaning it will cook faster, regulate oven temperatures better, and be better when used for cold purposes.

-Just like the stone, thicker steel will typically be more expensive.
+Just like stone, thicker steel will typically be more expensive.

 Pros and Cons of Steel Pizza Stones